FAQ and Support for ezaudit

 The Basic audit has what most users want and takes as little as 3 seconds to run.

-And our Basic Audit is what many if not most competing products consider a full audit, which is not really full at all.
+And our Basic Audit is what many if not most competing products consider a full audit.

-Our Full Audit reads all the local drives on a PC for program files and, at your discretion, other types of system files, non-program files like Word documents, video, pictures or pretty much whatever extensions you want.
+E-Z Audit's Full Audit reads all the local drives on a PC for program files and, at your discretion, other types of system files, non-program files like Word documents, PST/OST, video, pictures – pretty much whatever extensions you want.

-It is truly a Full audit that will even find programs files copied, not installed, to a PC or server.
+It is truly a Full audit that will even find programs files copied, not installed, to a PC or server like portable apps.

 Full audits can take as little as a minute or so.
 Of course, the more you want us to inventory, the longer that can take.
-But either way, it's very light-touch on your user's PC and extremely fast.
+It's very light-touch on your user's PC.

 If ezaudit reads the hard drive for a Full Audit, won't that bog down our PCs?

-If your PCs run an antivirus scan and a lot of automatic updates on logon, that will slow things down.
+If your PCs run an antivirus scan and a lot of automatic updates on logon, that will slow things down, but that's why we let you delay the scan.

-But here's the good news: you can delay our audit by up to 999 seconds (and that's long time) so we're not in the mix while the rest of this stuff is running.
-Google, Firefox, Adobe, all antivirus products and others just barge into your user's logon experience with their downloads.
+You can delay our audit by up to 999 seconds (and that's long time) so we're not in the mix while the rest of this stuff is running.
+Google, Firefox, Adobe, all antivirus products and others start their "behind the scene" updates at user logon.

 What's the load on our server likely to be?

 Look at it this way: put notepad.exe on a share and have your users run Notepad from that share.
 What's the impact?
-Basically zero.
+Effectively zero.
+Save a file back to the server from Notepad.
+That's basically zero impact.
+Same thing with us.

 What kind of reports can I get?

-Can I audit small branch offices that are not on our WAN or that haven't got any IT skills for that task?
+Can I audit small branch offices that are not on our WAN or that haven't got the IT skills for that task?
+How about home office workers?

 Can I set what to audit and when?
 What sort of control do I have over the process?